 Although we know that the blue light from mobile phones does harm our eyes but not about how all this happens.
 As per the assistant Professor of the Department of Chemistry and biochemistry of the University, the idea of the experiment is to explain how the acceleration of blindness occurs so that therapies for slowing down macular degeneration can be discovered and implemented.
 One such example of the same is a ‘new kind of eye drop’.

 What is Macular Degeneration?

-One of the major causes of blindness, macular degeneration has affected millions of lives and is caused due to the deterioration of macula also known as retinas central position.
-The macula is the most sensitive area of an eye and is responsible for controlling our eye abilities like driving, reading, identifying colors, people and object details.
+One of the major causes of blindness, macular degeneration has affected millions of lives and is caused due to the deterioration of the macula also known as the retinas’ central position.
+The macula is the most sensitive area of an eye and is responsible for controlling our eye abilities like driving, reading, identifying colors, people, and object details.
 Macular degeneration is of two types dry (atrophic) and wet (exudative).
-Over 90% of the cases of vision loss are due to dry type and only around 10-15% are that of wet type.
+Over 90% of the cases of vision loss are due to the dry type and only around 10-15% are that of wet type.

 - Early AMD – Recognized by yellow deposits under the retina early AMD does not have major symptoms as there is no loss of vision.
 Hence, it is a good idea to examine your eyes on a regular basis.

 - Intermediate AMD – Some vision loss is there but still not noticeable enough.
 An eye test can help determine the pigment changes in the retina.

 - Late AMD – This is the stage when vision loss becomes noticeable.